jnice-81/CheapMeshStereo/README.md

 The pipeline heavily relies on OpenCV.
 It was developed and tested using OpenCV 4.8.

 Apart from that, it's just header files so simply include and your good to go.
-You could take a quick look at TODO ADD REPORT.
+You could take a quick look at the [Report](https://github.com/jnice-81/CheapMeshStereo/blob/master/Report.pdf).
 The code of the pipeline is in CheapMeshStereo/CheapMeshStereo-core/CheapMeshStereoCore.
 All functions/classes are commented.